• +1300

 Key apprenticeship facts

-• If you hire an apprentice aged 19 years or older, the government covers 95% of the training cost for your apprentice.
+• If you are a non-apprenticeship levy paying employer (an employer with an annual salary of less than £3-m) hiring an apprentice over the age of 21 years or older the government covers 95% of the training cost for your apprentice

-• Apprenticeship funding can also be used to train your existing staff.
+• Apprenticeship funding can also be used to train your exisitng staff

 What our employer partners say:

-“Employing apprentices has helped with future planning and the growth of the business, whilst remaining competitive.”
+“Employing apprentices has helpeed with future planning and the growth of the business, whilst remaining competitive.”

 “Apprenticeships are a key part of our recruitment.
 Their ongoing training produces more skilled, knowledgeable and loyal employees.”